Parallels in the symbolism of star constellations: Results

+Worldwide, the classifier finds a weak association between star pattern and semantic (accuracy 0.37, baseline 0.07) for the 14 semantic categories represented in the global data (see Supplementary Figure~1 for the confusion matrix).
+Few semantics have good recall worldwide (plant: 0.67, geometric: 0.58, arthropod: 0.56, reptile: 0.55).
+Stratified by phylogeny, stronger associations are found, and they differ among cultural regions.
+(Supplementary Figure~1 shows all confusion matrices.)
+China and Mesopotamia (accuracies 0.55-0.60, baseline 0.09) have different semantics which match strongly to a specific star pattern (in terms of recall, Chinese bird: 1.00, plant: 0.91, body part and mammal: 0.90; Mesopotamian landscape: 0.92, arthropod and reptile: 0.81).
+Semantics can't be distinguished well in N and S America as well as Polynesia (accuracies 0.44-0.50, baselines 0.09-0.13); in recall, the best are the S American and Polynesian body parts: 0.69 vs.\ 0.83.
+Precision is variable and generally low, because a diversity of semantics is assigned to the same stars.

-To interpret why certain semantics are assigned to certain star patterns, we isolate each phylogeny-semantic combination and build for each a focused, binary classifier (accuracy baseline 0.50), trained to discriminate that semantic from all others in that phylogeny.
-Binary classification is a simpler problem which requires less data in training (so can also be done for the smallest phylogenies, such as Egypt), and performance may be better than in the multi-class setting.
-When such a classifier is successful, an association between semantic and star pattern was found in that phylogeny, so we can speak of semantic universality \emph{within} the cultures of that phylogeny.
-When found, it can be assigned to a \emph{cultural effect} due to a common origin.
-If the same association is found for more than one phylogeny, we can speak of semantic universality \emph{across} phylogenies.
-If there is no known cultural transmission cross-phylogeny, this can then be assigned to a \emph{natural effect}: astronomical cultures from both phylogenies interpret star patterns similarly.
-Since within-phylogeny cultural effects are not surprising, we focus on the strongest cross-phylogeny semantic universalities, which we discuss below, grouped by semantic.
+To interpret why certain semantics are assigned to certain star patterns, we isolate each phylogeny-semantic combination and train a focused, binary classifier (accuracy baseline 0.50) to discriminate that semantic from all others in that phylogeny.
+This is a simpler problem which requires less data, so can be done for the smallest phylogenies, such as Egypt.
+A classifier may find an association between semantic and star pattern among the cultures of that phylogeny.
+It is the next step which matters though: if the same association is found across multiple phylogenies (like for question S.1), only then we call that a semantic parallel.
+If there is no known cultural transmission cross-phylogeny, this is likely a \emph{natural effect}: astronomical traditions from multiple phylogenies interpret star patterns similarly.

-Only four semantics have \emph{strong commonalities in star pattern across phylogenies} (summarised in Table~\ref{tab:S2_results_overview}), all likely natural effects: humanoid, reptile, group, and geometric.
-The others either match to star clusters in different ways across phylogenies (bird, body parts), or do so in only one phylogeny, or not at all.
+{\bf Summary of results.} Six semantics are assigned to the same type of star pattern across phylogenies (summary in Table~\ref{tab:S2_results_overview}), all clearly \emph{natural effects}.
+We discuss them below.

+\textbf{Group.} Groups are distinguished in five cultural regions: group constellations are typically star patterns of 2-8 stars with a small spatial diameter (under 26 deg., the diameter of the Big Dipper), and with a linear MST.
+Figure~\ref{fig:classification_maps_group} shows classification maps for pairs of important features, and examples.
+The pair min.-max.\ magnitude shows a distinct property of group constellations in only three cultural regions (the West, S America, and Polynesia): the stars are bright and comparable in magnitude.
+There are a few exceptions: groups with a dominant bright star and a trail of faint stars, such as the Romanian constellation She-Goat with Three Kids (identical to IAU Lyr).